 Students taking Modern Foreign Languages at Mars Hill University study second languages, literatures and cultures in an inviting setting.
-Foreign language classes at Mars Hill University are small and enable students to attain the linguistic skills that are increasingly necessary in our more globally connected world.
-Closely connected with a rigorous study of the Liberal Arts, students who major or minor in Spanish or minor in French at Mars Hill University develop life-long skills that allow them to appreciate and understand the many ways people of other cultures think, live, and communicate.
-In addition they attain the fundamental ability to contribute a multilingual perspective to their field of work upon graduation.
-Recent graduates have gone on to graduate schools in Language, Business, Pharmacy and Comparative Literature, among others.
-They have become teachers in public and private schools, traveled abroad after graduation to pursue employment or further their education in another country, and used their language skills as interpreters.
+French and Spanish classes are small and enable students to attain the linguistic skills that are increasingly necessary in our more globally connected world.
+Closely connected with a rigorous study of the Liberal Arts, students who pursue a major or a minor in our program develop life-long skills that allow them to appreciate and understand the many ways people of other cultures think, live, and communicate.
+In addition, they attain the fundamental ability to contribute a multilingual perspective to their field of work upon graduation.

-Many students who major or minor in Spanish or minor in French and combine a degree, for example, in Business, Social Work, Political Science, International Studies, or Biology have an excellent preparation for post-graduate work and/or jobs in medicine, international organizations, government, business or law.
-A foreign language minor in French or Spanish is seen as increasingly desirable for many employers in today’s job marketplace.
+Many students who major in Spanish combine a degree, for example, in Business, Social Work, Political Science, International Studies, or Biology.
+They receive excellent preparation for post-graduate work and/or jobs in medicine, international organizations, government, business or law.
+Likewise, a foreign language minor in French or Spanish is seen as increasingly desirable for many employers in today’s job marketplace.
 Employers are often more likely to hire those with exposure to and experience in a second language, culture, and literature.